 ON MY PERFORMANCES and INSTALLATIONS

-My work is often participatory, playful and eschews acting.
-I often used structured improvisation rather than creating something completely set: I’m trying to make something that feels real, now and connected.
-I’m very interested in the live-ness of theatre – it’s one-off-ness and the temporary community that’s formed.
+I make performances, audio pieces and installations for the stage, gallery & street.
+The pieces are often participatory & playful.
+I use structured improvisation rather than creating something completely set as I’m often trying to make something that feels real, now and connected.
+I’m interested in the live-ness of theatre – it’s one-off-ness and the temporary community that’s formed.
 I like experimenting and doing things that haven’t been done before.
 I like making theatre for audiences that wouldn’t usually choose to step inside the building.

 The performances I make are personal and often concerned with self-expression and repressed feelings, with what’s happening on the inside as different to the outside.
 I like to bring into focus things we don’t talk about very much in English culture: to make the invisible visible, the impossible – possible and to dare to celebrate what we don’t usually see.
 I hope to make a world that is a little bit magical: where different rules can operate – even if it’s just fleetingly.